Slītere National Park

 Slītere National Park (Slīteres nacionālais parks) is a national park in Talsi Municipality, Courland, on the west coast of Latvia.
-Although formally established in 2000, it is based on former Slītere Nature Reserve, one of the oldest nature reserves in Baltic States.
+Although formally established in 2000, it is based on the former Slītere Nature Reserve, one of the oldest nature reserves in Baltic States.
 It is the smallest national park in Latvia.

 Geography

 The park is set in the Courland Peninsula, at the point of cape Kolka that marks the end of the Irbe Strait, the southern way out of the bay of Riga.

 It covers an area of 265 km2 (including 101 km2 in the Baltic Sea), making it the smallest national park in Latvia.

 The "Zilie Kalni" or "Blue Hills" are one of the most recognizable geological features of the park.
 Thousands of years ago, the Zilie Kalni formed the ancient shore of the Baltic ice lake.
 Further back in time, 40 M years ago, the climate was sub-tropical; fossilized amber from that period is still found by the sea-shore after heavy storms have stirred the sediments on the sea bed.

-The small Irbe river runs south-west/north-east, following the coastal line of the Irbe Strait towards the Baltic sea, and reaches the sea within the Slītere national park.
+The small Irbe River runs south-west/north-east, following the coastal line of the Irbe Strait towards the Baltic Sea, and reaches the sea within the Slītere national park.
 Its brown moor waters constantly move the sandbanks in its estuary.
 In late Autumn, brown trouts swim upriver to reach their spawning grounds.